 Economic and/or political problems, sometimes in conjunction with extreme inflation or devaluation, can make it impossible for the recipients of the funding by Oikocredit to meet previously made commitments towards Oikocredit.
-Oikocredit may also be hampered by existing economic and political problems (resulting into non payment as a result of a currency crisis, political measures taken to prevent payment to institutions situated outside their country, or a deteriorating internal economic situation).
+Oikocredit's project funding portfolio in developing countries (development financing) may further be affected by existing governmental, economical and political problems (resulting into non payment as a result of a currency crisis, political measures taken to prevent payment to institutions situated outside their country, or a deteriorating internal economic situation).

-A slow down in economic growth rates in the USA and/or Europe (as a result of the credit crisis) may negatively influence Oikocredit's capital inflow over the coming period.
-This may negatively impact the growth possibilities of Oikocredit as well as the financial results and therefore may have a negative impact on the dividend to be paid out on the Shares as well as on the net asset value and the price of the Shares.
+A slow down in economic growth rates in the USA and/or Europe may negatively influence Oikocredit's capital inflow over the coming period.

+These events may negatively impact the growth possibilities of Oikocredit as well as the financial results and therefore may have a negative impact on the dividend to be paid out on the Shares as well as on the net asset value and the price of the Shares.